LOTOJA Logo

 Henderson, NV

-Has found a love for being on two wheels whether in Southern NV or in Upstate South Carolina, father of two amazing girls and about to be a grandfather of the greatest granddaughter ever to live.
+Has found a love for being on two wheels whether in Southern NV or in Upstate South Carolina, father of two amazing girls and about to be a grandfather.

 James